Happy International Women’s Day! In honor of the hard-working women of the world, we’ve selected just a handful of female talent to celebrate.

 Talking about a symbol for empowerment these days, Tanya Tagaq is a shining example.
 Her throat singing mingles with the 21st-century music scene, and she’s making waves with her music and message.
 Catch her making beats with her voice at Wayhome this year.

 Chances are you’ve heard her playing among the local airwaves.
 Lowell creates that dark dance pop that you are sure to find humming in your head after hearing her once.
 Her music has a bittersweet blissful tone paired with just enough rasp in her voice.

-She’s blossomed back onto the scene with recent album “For Evelyn”.
-The title track and video feels like an anthem for those on what feels like the never ending grind to get to where they need to be.
+She’s blossomed back onto the scene with the recent album “For Evelyn”.
+The title track and video feel like an anthem for those on what feels like the never-ending grind to get to where they need to be.

 Think r&b meets electro-soul.
 On CBC3’s list of artists to watch in 2017, Zaki recently released “Orbit: A Postcoital Prequal EP” a prequel to her upcoming album that will be released this Spring.

 Clearly bred from the west coast, this full female fronted band feeds us a quirky garage pop sound with a chilled out vibe.
 Set to play The Garrison on March 26th they also are on CBC3’s list of artists to watch out for this year.
 Their most recent album ‘The Courtneys II’ was released by New Zealand record label Flying Nun and is the first time the legendary label has signed a non-New Zealand act.